 - Site – when using Multi-Site Inventory, show items sold for a specific store or location by choosing a site from the dropdown list

 - Parts or Labor – choose to show only Parts.
 Or, if you’ve sold standalone labor, show only Labor items.
-Of course, you can choose All to display all line items.
+Finally, of course, you can choose All to display all line items.

 - Manufacturer – choose a company from the dropdown to only show parts from that manufacturer